 As a criminal defense attorney in Los Angeles, I see the racial disparities in the criminal justice system every day, so the fact that significant steps are being taken to address the issue of police violence is welcome news.
 It is obviously too soon to know whether this law will result in police being prosecuted for using unnecessary deadly force.
 Ideally, this new law will serve as an incentive for police agencies to better train their officers, become more aware of their own biases and take responsibility for their own conduct.
 Curing racial disparities in law enforcement is a long road, but the purpose of the new law is not to prosecute more police officers.
 The purpose is for better trained police to do their job more safely without killing as many citizens.

-If you have questions about the new law or are facing charges in California, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page for a free and confidential consultation.
+If you have questions about the new law or are facing charges in California, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page for a confidential consultation.